yetibot/yetibot.github.io/resources/templates/md/pages/user-guide.md

 !meme search computer gandalf | render ID of {{name}} at {{url}} is {{id}}
 ```

-We could go on and on (and on and on). `render` opens up a ton of possabilities
+We could go on and on (and on and on). `render` opens up a ton of possibilities
 for customizing command output and using Yetibot in unexpected and unanticipated
 ways!